 Opportunity zones are based on census tracts.
 Census tracts are simply small sections of a state that the government uses for analyzing populations, and they may coincide with cities, towns, or neighborhoods.
 To qualify as an opportunity zone, a tract has to have a poverty level of at least 20% or family incomes less than 80% of the median income in the area.
 That way, the program can target disadvantaged areas.

 According to a release by the US Treasury, “The Tax Cuts and Jobs Act created opportunity zones to spur investment in distressed communities throughout the country.”
 In 2017 and early 2018, states and U.S. possessions nominated low-income communities to the program.
 Then, the Treasury designated and certified the opportunity zones based on the nominations.
 Find a comprehensive list of all the opportunity zones on the U.S. Treasury website.

 First, private investors will invest in opportunity funds.
 Then, the resulting capital will be invested into opportunity zones in hopes of driving economic growth.

 There are tax incentives for the investors that relate to the tax treatment of capital gains.
 Areas will remain as opportunity zones for the next 10 years.
 Therefore, if you hold your investment for 10 or more years, you will get the best tax treatment and the highest after-tax annual return.

-Subscribe to our mailing list to get your copy of our 2-page downloadable white paper on this topic.
+Download a white paper on this topic.
 The white paper talks a bit more on how to get started.

 How can opportunity zones help me?